drshade/near-api-purs/README.md

 ### Milestone Next - Better features!

+- [ ] A higher-level API - would we like one?
+Maybe something with "wallet" type functionality?
 - [ ] zk-snarks implementation
     - Probably a seperate project (and includes the rust smart-contract side too)
     - Native implementation of snarksjs? wrap it?